“I killed you, I brought you back, and I can do it again.”

 GM: Caroline feels an instinctive fury well within her.
 This fucking meatsack would dare claim her blood for his own?
 He is nothing—it should be she who feasts on his!

-Caroline: She finally shoves him off and retreats as far away as she can from, hiding in the corner of the bathtub.
+Caroline: She finally shoves him off and retreats as far away as she can.
+She hides in the corner of the bathtub.

-GM: The big man groans, a sound tinged with despair as much as pain, and slowly crawls across the tiled floor on his belly towards Caroline.
+GM: The big man groans, a sound tinged with despair as much as pain.
+He crawls across the tiled floor on his belly towards Caroline.

 “Welcome to my hell.”

-Caroline: Something within Caroline roars in protest, but she wraps it in iron chains, the same iron that fills her voice as she stands to her feet.
+Caroline: Something within Caroline roars in protest, but she wraps it in iron chains.
+It’s the same iron that fills her voice as she stands to her feet.

 “That’s right.
 I killed you, I brought you back, and I can do it again.
 Adjust your tone.”